Caydog5297/davinci-resolve-color-by-duration/README.md

-# davinci-resolve-color-by-duration
-DaVinci Resolve script that colors timeline video clips by duration.

-# Resolve Color by Duration
+# Davinci Resolve Color by Duration

 Color timeline **video clips** on the DaVinci Resolve **Edit** page based on clip duration.